pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

-# Application Live View for Steeltoe Applications in Tanzu Developer Portal
+# Application Live View for Steeltoe applications in Tanzu Developer Portal

-This topic tells you about the Application Live View pages for Steeltoe Applications in Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).
+This topic tells you about the Application Live View pages for Steeltoe applications in Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).

 ## <a id="details-page"></a> Details page